Kleene Algebra Modulo Theories: The KMT framework

-The key to our general, parameterized proof is a novel \textit{pushback} operation (Section~\ref{sec:pushback}): given an understanding of how to push primitive predicates back to the front of a term, we can derive a method for finding normal forms for our completeness proof (Section~\ref{sec:completeness}).
+The key to our general, parameterized proof is a novel \textit{pushback} operation that generalizes weakest preconditions (\S\ref{sec:pushback}): given an understanding of how to push primitive predicates back to the front of a term, we can normalize terms for our completeness proof (\S\ref{sec:completeness}).